 The reason why one person feels a sense of belonging at their workplace can differ from that of their colleague, depending on personal traits, if they’re from an underrepresented group, and which group that is.

-However, there is significant evidence (outside the workplace) that making efforts to promote belonging can impact whether or not a person feels they belong, and even how successful they are at their job.
+However, there is significant evidence (outside the workplace) that promoting belonging can impact whether or not a person feels they belong and even how successful they are at their job.
 Thus, incorporating belonging should be part of any diversity, equity, and inclusion strategy.

 After completing our research, survey, and report, Culture Amp developed actionable tips for effectively fostering belonging in the workplace.
 In brief, these are: